De Havilland Firestreak: Red Top

 After the fallout of the 1957 Defence White Paper led to the cancellation of the F.155 and many other aircraft and missile projects, the English Electric Lightning was allowed to continue largely because development was almost complete.
 This left it with no modern weapon, so Blue Vesta was reactivated in a slightly modified form.
 In November 1957, paperwork with the Blue Vesta name on it was considered disclosed and the project was assigned the new name "Red Top".

 In contrast to the Mk.4 there were several important changes.
 The adoption of transistorized circuits in place of the former thermionic valves eliminated the need for cooling the electronics, as well as making the guidance section significantly smaller.
 This allowed the warhead to be moved from its former position near the tail to the midsection, which also allowed it to grow in size and weight, replacing the former blast-fragmentation type with an expanding-rod system that was significantly deadlier.
 The rear section of the missile was now left empty, allowing the fin actuators to be moved there, removing the complex routing.
 This still left more room that was used up by replacing the Magpie III with the new Linnet, which offered significantly higher performance and boosted the typical top speed of the missile from Mach 2.4 to 3.2 whilst almost doubling effective range to 7.5 miles.

 Given the elimination of the ammonia cooling, which was also used by the Violet Banner seeker of the Mk.4, the decision was made to use a simplified seeker that did not require cooling to the same level.
 This led to a new indium antimonide (InSb) design that was cooled with purified air at 3000 psi filtered to 3 μm.
 This reduced its sensitivity compared to Violet Banner, lacking its true all-aspect ability, but further simplified the design and eliminated ground handling concerns.

 Never given its own name by the RAF, the new design entered service in 1964 as Red Top.
 It was faster and had a longer range than Firestreak, and "was capable of all aspect homing against super-sonic targets."
-Despite Red Top being intended to replace Firestreak, Firestreak remained in limited service until the final retirement of the Lightning in 1988; carrying Red Top required more vertical tail to stabilize the effects of the missile's larger wings, so Firestreak remained in use on older models of the Lightning.
+Despite Red Top being intended to replace Firestreak, Firestreak remained in limited service until the final retirement of the Lightning in 1988; to carry Red Top required more vertical tail area to counter the destabilizing effect of the missile's larger wings, so Firestreak remained in use on older models of the Lightning.